-New!
-The latest firmware version in the UK is 1.06h (which was released in March 2013).
+The latest firmware version in the UK is 1.06h.dt2 (which was released in June 2014).
 This latest version of the Billion BiPAC 7800N firmware can be downloaded using the following link.

-- it incorporates advanced impulse noise protection (although this is switched off by default)
+- providing advanced impulse noise protection (although this is switched off by default).

 These are now discussed in turn.

-The most brilliant feature of the Billion 7800N is its ability to tweak the target SNR margin, which is described in detail on our Broadband SNR Margin Tweaking page.
+The most brilliant feature of the Billion 7800N is its ability to tweak the target SNR margin, which is described in detail on our Broadband SNR margin tweaking page.
+A great feature of the 7800N’s target SNR margin adjustment capability is that any changes made survive a modem reboot.

 The Billion 7800N has a ‘hidden’ menu in its configuration, which you can access by adding ‘snr.cgi’ to the end of the URL you use to access the modem.
 So, if you currently access the modem by entering ‘http://192.168.1.254’, you should enter ‘http://192.168.1.254/snr.cgi’.